 It is notable that the 7D Mark II has a headphone jack, which is not present on the T7i This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 Studio photographers will appreciate that the Canon 7D II (unlike the T7i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the T7i are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the T7i followed on from the Canon T6i.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.